thuml/Anomaly-Transformer/README.md

 ## Get Started

 1. Install Python 3.6, PyTorch >= 1.4.0.
-(Thanks Élise for the contribution in solving the environment, see this [issue](https://github.com/thuml/Anomaly-Transformer/issues/11))
+(Thanks Élise for the contribution in solving the environment.
+See this [issue](https://github.com/thuml/Anomaly-Transformer/issues/11) for details.)
 2. Download data.
 You can obtain four benchmarks from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/9605612594f0423f891e/) or [Google Cloud](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm?usp=sharing). **All the datasets are well pre-processed**.
 For the SWaT dataset, you can apply for it by following its official tutorial.
 3. Train and evaluate.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results as follows:
 ```bash